konflux-ci/build-definitions/README.md

 # build-definitions

-This repository contains components that are installed or managed by the build service team.
+This repository contains components that are installed or managed by the managed CI and Build Team.

 This includes default Pipelines and Tasks.
 You need to have bootstrapped a working appstudio configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.